 Happily, we can change the reality with something we already do every single day.
 We can talk.
-By breaking the silence on menstruation you can choose to reject the shame that’s thrown at you – millions do not have that choice.
-For the sake of girls and women everywhere we must, if we’re lucky enough to have the option, refuse to be ashamed of our periods.
+By breaking the silence on menstruation you can start to reject the shame that’s thrown at you – millions do not have that possibility.
+We must, if we’re lucky enough to have the option, try to unlearn the things we’ve been taught that make us feel ashamed of our periods.

 5 Ways to Celebrate Menstrual Hygiene Day 2017:

-Donate sanitary products to your nearest food bank
+Donate menstrual products to your nearest food bank